hlissner/.vim/README.md

 ### ultisnips
 So why not SnipMate?
 For one, it's nice having fewer dependencies - but that's a minor quip.
-UltiSnip seems more powerful - especially with the ability to embed ruby, python or VimL right into the snippets.
+UltiSnip is more powerful, especially with the ability to embed ruby, python or VimL into the snippets.

 For this distro I've assigned <Tab> as the snippet expansion trigger, and <Tab>
 / <S-Tab> can be used to jump between markers.